By Stan Smith, ChicagoALBASolidarity.org

 The Chicago teachers and staff, numbering 35,000, are on strike for the second time in seven years.
 And for a second time, the teachers’ action has helped spark a social movement.
 This strike questions to the long-held understanding that unions have no right to make demands beyond work conditions, pay and benefits.

-The present Chicago Teachers Union (CTU) fight, like the previous one, with its almost daily mass demonstrations, two being over 25,000, takes on the feel of an anti-neoliberal battle.
+The present Chicago Teachers Union (CTU) fight, like the previous one, with its almost daily mass demonstrations, two being over 25,000, takes on the feel of a battle against neoliberalism.
 The union is voicing the progressive social demands of a broad sector of the population, who have seen the decay of many social services and living standards for families and for children.

 The teachers want: smaller class sizes, more social workers, a nurse and a librarian in every school, and more bilingual and special education teachers and staff.
 They want teacher assistants, clerks and other paraprofessionals – mostly Black and Latina women – paid a living wage.
 They want sanctuary schools that provide defense from attacks on immigrant communities, and they want sustainable community schools that can anchor an entire neighborhood.

 Chicago Public Schools enroll 361,000 students.
 Of these 76.6% are economically disadvantaged, 18.7% are English language learners, and 16,450 students are homeless.

 The city government does not lack the funding to meet CTU demands and meet these needs.
 For instance, it has just approved $1.3 billion in public funds to wealthy developers to create an upscale new neighborhood.
 In addition, the city paid out $113 million in police brutality cases last year and $550 million since 2011.
 In essence, funds for children’s education is used to subsidize the Chicago elite and underwrite police brutality.